 Unclip the cable.
 It’s not hard and should only take seconds.
 You also don’t need to use any special tools or screwdriver although, I think would be a bit easier.
-Just lift the small clip and pull them apart (on the bike) as shown below.
+Just lift the small clip and pull them apart as shown below.

 Install the harness that came with your Speedo Healer and you should end up with something that looks like this.

 From there on, it’s simple.
 Just find a place where you want the SpeedoHealer to sit and it’s all done.
 I have tried different setups with mine and I have settled for this one.
 Don’t forget to configure it before going anywhere with the bike or it won’t have any effect on your speedometer and will be just like before.

 The setup part was really easy (admittedly after scratching my head few times).
 It’s easy to use their calculator to set it up without any headaches.
 See the link here.

 I have tried different variables on my short trips to work ranging from – 7% to – 7.7%.
 I’m settled now to -7.6% although it’s still 0.05% off.
 I think a – 7.55% (+/- 0.02%) would have been better.
 Anyway, at 100 KM/H on the board, the GPS shows 100 KM/H, at 110 KM/H, the GPS is undecided between 110 and 111.
 I might tune it down to -7.5%.
 Will see.